j1an5/workers-oauth-provider-forgbot/storage-schema.md

 2. A user authorizes the client, creating a `grant:{userId}:{grantId}` entry that includes:
    - The hashed authorization code in the `authCodeId` field
    - PKCE code challenge and method (if PKCE is used)
-   - A new AES-256 encryption key is generated for the grant
+   - A new AES-256 encryption key is generated specifically for this grant
-   - The `props` data is encrypted using this key with AES-GCM
+   - The `props` data is encrypted using this key with AES-GCM and a constant zero IV
    - The encryption key is wrapped using the authorization code
    - The wrapped key is stored in `authCodeWrappedKey`
    - A 10-minute TTL on the grant record